Jesse Ventura: Post-gubernatorial life

 In August 2005, Ventura became the spokesperson for BetUS, an online sportsbook.

 On December 29, 2011, Ventura announced his support for Ron Paul on The Alex Jones Show in the 2012 presidential election as "the only anti-war candidate."
 Like Paul, Ventura is known for supporting a less interventionist foreign policy.
-But after Mitt Romney became the presumptive Republican nominee in May 2012, Ventura gave his support to Libertarian candidate Gary Johnson on June 12, 2012, whom Ventura argued was the choice for voters who "really want to rebel."
+But after Mitt Romney became the presumptive Republican nominee in May 2012, Ventura gave his support to Libertarian candidate Gary Johnson on June 12, 2012, who Ventura argued was the choice for voters who "really want to rebel."

 In September 2012, Ventura and his wife appeared in an advertisement calling for voters to reject a referendum to be held in Minnesota during the November elections that amend the state constitution to ban same-sex marriage.
 The referendum was defeated.

+In October 2022, Ventura endorsed incumbent governor Tim Walz for reelection in an advertisement, praising Walz's handling of the COVID-19 pandemic, protection of women's rights, and protection of democracy.

+In March 2024, after Ventura publicly endorsed his independent presidential bid, Robert F. Kennedy Jr. shortlisted him as a candidate for vice president on his campaign ticket; many states require one to meet ballot access deadlines.

+After Kennedy withdrew from the race and Kamala Harris chose Walz as her running mate, Ventura endorsed Harris.
+He strongly defended Walz against attacks by Republicans questioning his military service, pointing out that Walz served well after he reached retirement age.
+He accused Republican vice-presidential nominee JD Vance of hypocrisy for attacking Walz while standing behind Donald Trump, who avoided being drafted in the Vietnam War.
+Ventura also criticized Hulk Hogan, who was a featured speaker at the Republican National Convention, saying: "When I was in wrestling in the '80s, I tried to unionize wrestling, and it was Hulk Hogan who cut my legs out from under me...
+So it doesn't surprise me to see Hogan with the Republicans, because Hogan is as anti-union as it gets."